tuya/tuya-homebridge/README.md

 - Less API errors.
 - Less development costs for new accessory categroies.
 - Tuya Scene supported (Tap-to-Run).
-- Device overriding config supported. "non-standard" devices have possibility to be supported now.
+- Device overriding config supported.
+"Non-standard DP" have possibility to be supported now.
 - More than 40+ device categories supported, including most of the lights, switches, sensors ...